gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 MS-GMSD  |  0.25  |  0.25   | 0.14  |
 MDSI     |  0.25  |  0.29   | 0.44  |
 HaarPSI  |  0.31  |  0.34   | 0.40  |

+The configuration &#955; = 10 outperforms the rest 60% of the time (3 out of 5).
+It is evident that  &#955; = 10  generates better images for the human eye.
+This behaviour is capture by the metric Haar PSI that is higher in such case.

 ### Critic iterations